rfoucard/CRA/Doc/01-Enacting-Terms.md

     <p>Where compliance of the product with digital elements with the essential cybersecurity requirements set out in Part I of Annex I and of the processes put in place by the manufacturer with the essential cybersecurity requirements set out in Part II of Annex I has been demonstrated by that conformity assessment procedure, manufacturers shall draw up the EU declaration of conformity in accordance with Article 28 and affix the CE marking in accordance with Article 30.</p>
   </li>

-  <li>Manufacturers shall keep the technical documentation and the EU declaration of conformity at the disposal of the market surveillance authorities for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer.</li>
+  <li>Manufacturers shall <strong>keep the technical documentation and the EU declaration of conformity at the disposal of the market surveillance authorities</strong> for at least 10 years after the product with digital elements has been placed on the market or for the support period, whichever is longer.</li>

-  <li>Manufacturers shall ensure that procedures are in place for products with digital elements that are part of a series of production to remain in conformity with this Regulation.
+  <li>Manufacturers shall <strong>ensure that procedures are in place for products with digital elements that are part of a series of production</strong> to remain in conformity with this Regulation.
 Manufacturers shall adequately take into account changes in the development and production process or in the design or characteristics of the product with digital elements and changes in the harmonised standards, European cybersecurity certification schemes or common specifications as referred to in Article 27 by reference to which the conformity of the product with digital elements is declared or by application of which its conformity is verified.</li>

-  <li>Manufacturers shall ensure that their products with digital elements bear a type, batch or serial number or other element allowing their identification, or, where that is not possible, that that information is provided on their packaging or in a document accompanying the product with digital elements.</li>
+  <li>Manufacturers shall <strong>ensure that their products with digital elements bear a type, batch or serial number or other element allowing their identification</strong>, or, where that is not possible, that that information is provided on their packaging or in a document accompanying the product with digital elements.</li>

   <li>
-    Manufacturers shall indicate the name, registered trade name or registered trademark of the manufacturer, and the postal address, email address or other digital contact details, as well as, where applicable, the website where the manufacturer can be contacted, on the product with digital elements, on its packaging or in a document accompanying the product with digital elements.
+    Manufacturers shall <strong>indicate the name, registered trade name or registered trademark of the manufacturer, and the postal address, email address or other digital contact details</strong>, as well as, where applicable, the website where the manufacturer can be contacted, on the product with digital elements, on its packaging or in a document accompanying the product with digital elements.
     That information shall also be included in the information and instructions to the user set out in Annex II.
     The contact details shall be in a language which can be easily understood by users and market surveillance authorities.
   </li>

   <li>
-    For the purposes of this Regulation, manufacturers shall designate a single point of contact to enable users to communicate directly and rapidly with them, including in order to facilitate reporting on vulnerabilities of the product with digital elements.
+    For the purposes of this Regulation, manufacturers shall <strong>designate a single point of contact</strong> to enable users to communicate directly and rapidly with them, including in order to facilitate reporting on vulnerabilities of the product with digital elements.
     <p>Manufacturers shall ensure that the single point of contact is easily identifiable by the users.
 They shall also include the single point of contact in the information and instructions to the user set out in Annex II.</p>
-    <p>The single point of contact shall allow users to choose their preferred means of communication and shall not limit such means to automated tools.</p>
+    <p><strong>The single point of contact shall allow users to choose their preferred means of communication</strong> and shall not limit such means to automated tools.</p>
   </li>

   <li>
-    Manufacturers shall ensure that products with digital elements are accompanied by the information and instructions to the user set out in Annex II, in paper or electronic form.
+    Manufacturers shall <strong>ensure that products with digital elements are accompanied by the information and instructions to the user</strong> set out in Annex II, in paper or electronic form.
     Such information and instructions shall be provided in a language which can be easily understood by users and market surveillance authorities.
     They shall be clear, understandable, intelligible and legible.
     They shall allow for the secure installation, operation and use of products with digital elements.